 Astghik also explained that the Cafesjian Center for the Arts plays a part in transmitting to the next generation a love for the alphabet.
 In 2011, the Center launched an educational program called My Armenian Alphabet, designed for schoolchildren of 1-4th grades and based on the Khanjyan mural.
 The program is one of the permanent educational initiatives of the Cafesjian Center and has engaged 600 schoolchildren to date.

 “The main goal of the program is to discuss the importance of the invention of the Armenian alphabet; to introduce the artist Grigor Khajnyan and the first part of the mural’s triptych depicting the Creation of Armenian Alphabet,” Astghik explained.
 “We want to foster children’s creative thinking by revealing the magical world of letters through a workshop of drawing bird letters,, usually depicting the letters of their names.”

 Armenian Bird letters?

-“Armenian Bird letters are a distinctive expressions of Armenian calligraphy and the rich tradition of Armenian illuminated manuscripts,” Astghik explained.
+“Armenian Bird letters are distinctive expressions of Armenian calligraphy and the rich tradition of Armenian illuminated manuscripts,” Astghik explained.
 “The first bird letter in Armenian manuscripts appeared in the middle ages in the 10th century and mainly were used as initial letters of the texts.
-Their iconography is mostly connected with Christian imagery, but researchers also reveal implicit trace of pagan culture.”
+Their iconography is mostly connected with Christian imagery, but researchers also reveal an implicit trace of pagan culture.”

 Mesrop Mashtots’ Legacy &, Magic Gospels of Matenadaran